Low dose aspirin (150mg) in pregnancy

 How and when do I take aspirin?

-You should take 150mg (2 x 75mg tablets) once a day from 12 weeks, until 36 weeks of your pregnancy.
+Take 150mg (2 x 75mg tablets) once a day from 12 weeks, until the birth of your baby.
 It is best to take in the evening either with or just after food.

 If you think you may be in labour, you can stop taking your aspirin until this is confirmed.
 It will not increase your risk of bleeding during your labour.